-The Pickens-Salley House is listed in the National Register, which says the following:
+The Pickens-Salley House is listed in the National Register:

 (Edgewood) The Pickens house is reputed to have been built in 1829 by Governor Andrew Pickens for his son Francis W. Pickens, who called the home Edgewood.
 Abandoned and in a state of disrepair, the house was moved from near Edgefield to Kalmia Hill in Aiken in 1929 by Eulalie Chafee Salley.
 Salley was a prominent Aiken businesswoman and leader of the women’s rights movement.
 The house is significant for its association with her contributions to Aiken and women’s rights.
 The Pickens House is also a fine example of early nineteenth century backcountry plantation architecture, and although it has been moved it still carries an association with Governor F. W. Pickens and his family.